Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 Nurse assisting woman with HBOT Mask

 Aviv’s evidence-based HBOT protocol includes fluctuating high and normal oxygen levels during multiple sessions over the course of twelve weeks.
-These fluctuations and additional therapeutic programs encourage the body to heal damaged brain tissue and create new blood vessels, improving the flow of blood to the brain.
+These fluctuations and additional therapeutic programs encourage the body to heal damaged brain tissue and create new blood vessels, improving the blood and oxygen flow to the brain.
 Remember that restricted blood flow is one of the primary causes of strokes.

 Safeguard Your Health with Aviv Clinics